-E13.3.1.1 Any new road shall be laid out and vested in the Council in accordance with the standards contained in Table E13.98.
-Where stipulated that one parking lane is required the placement of this can alternate between respective sides of the road in the form of parking bays.

-E13.3.1.2 When determining the carriageway width as shown in Table E19.8 in accordance with 13.3.1.1, the carriageway widths shall be measured kerb face to kerb face.
+- E13.3.1.1 Any new road shall be laid out and vested in the Council in accordance with the standards contained in Table E13.98.
+Where stipulated that one parking lane is required the placement of this can alternate between respective sides of the road in the form of parking bays. - E13.3.1.2 The carriageway of any new road laid out and vested in accordance with the above shall be formed and sealed. - E13.3.1.2 When determining the carriageway width as shown in Table E19.8 in accordance with 13.3.1.1, the carriageway widths shall be measured kerb face to kerb face.